sairaamVenkatraman/UOUC/UOUC-Generation/README.md

 This gives the code for generating the UOUC dataset.

 __Step 1:__

-> run `Download.py`.
+> python `Download.py`.

 This downloads the objects into `Data/objects`.
-The data is from the works of Miguel Zavala who was gracious enough to give us permission to use his models for the dataset.
+_The data is made available by Miguel Zavala, with permission to use his models for the dataset._

 __Step 2:__

-Then for each group of train (you will have to update SceneGenerator-conf.json in Scene to generate each group), run SceneGenerator_train.py in Scene.
+Set group information [partitioning class id's] in `groups.json`.
+Update the path information and group information in `SceneGenerator-conf.py` to generate group with
+> python SceneGenerator_train.py

 This generates scene templates for each scene.

-Then, for every test set, (run SceneGenerator_test_1.py to generate scene templates for first_test) to generate scene template.
+Similarly, for test-set `SceneGenerator_test_X.py` is made available.

+__Step 3:__

-After the scenes are generated, update SetObj-conf.json for scenes and save_path to set the scene template path and where to save the rendered files.
+Update SetObj-conf.json for scenes and save_path to set the scene template path and where to save the rendered files.
 The rendering needs blender.
 We used blender 2.91.
 We used 3 gpus to generate the scenes.
-We distributed the data across them, by setting star and end in SetObject-Scene.py to one of the values of the range in SetObj-conf.json.
+Data ditribution can be done, by setting star and end in `SetObject-Scene.py` to one of the values of the range in `SetObj-conf.json.`

-Use a gpu by specifying CUDA_VISIBLE_DEVICES while running SetObject-Scene.py.
-Set the same gpu inside the code.

-Thus, we can generate scenes for a group of scenes.

-Then run bounds.py in Data/, which adds a bounding box to each object and to scenes.
-Please set the path to the objects and scene templates in bounds for getting the bounding boxes in the templates.

-To generate questions and answers, please run QGenerator.py in qanda/QA.
+> CUDA_VISIBLE_DEVICES=X
+>
+> python SetObject-Scene.py

+GPU device id is set in the `SetObject-Scene.py` as well

+## Bounding Box generation

+__Step 4: (Optional)__

+To generate bounding boxes for each scene set the path variables in `bounds.py`.
+The code can the be run.
+> python bounds.py

+## Question and Answer generation

+__Step 5:__

 The code generates one question per type for each scene.
-Please set the variables to choose the group or test set for generating questions and answers.
+Set the variables in `qanda/QA/QGenerator.py` to choose the group or test set for generating questions and answers.

-Do this for each group and test set to get the questions and answers for each set.
+> python QGenerator.py